bcgov/devhub-app-web/README.md

 ## Deployment (Local Development For App-Web)

-* Requires Node 8 or higher
+* Requires Node 8 and npm 6
 * Clone this repo
 * Change into app-web project directory
 * run: `npm install`